adridev/sdet-test/readme.md

 ## Context
-Our application is a payment gateway which allows merchants to change their users with a single integration.
+Our application is a payment gateway which allows merchants to charge their users with a single integration.

 Right now we are able to charge users, and we want to add the refund feature.